-- Installation of the IoT devices to Lab's environment
+- Installation of the IoT devices into the lab's environment

 - Inclusion to the IoT gateway's network

 - Integration to the IoT Cloud

 - Data acquisition

 - Data validation

-Figure 5.
+Figure 7.
 Initial testing case for energy metering

-After examining the operational status of the device and its received data, QUE applied larger scale installations to electric circuit boards to fully deploy the solution, as presented in Figure 6.
+After examining the operational status of the device and its received data, QUE applied larger-scale installations to electric circuit boards to fully deploy the solution, as presented in Figure 8.

-Figure 6.
-Tested case for single phase energy metering
+Figure 8.
+Tested case for single-phase energy metering

-The same procedure was conducted for the three phase loads as it seen in Figure 7.
+The same procedure was conducted for the three-phase loads as is seen in Figure 9.
 They were installed in the electric circuit board to test the data quality and granularity.

-In these test cases, information regarding total energy consumption and Heating Ventilation Air-Condition (HVAC) loads were examined in order to monitor and validate the data.
+In these test cases, information regarding total energy consumption and Heating Ventilation air-conditioning (HVAC) loads were examined in order to monitor and validate the data.

-Figure 7.
-Tested case for three phase energy metering
+Figure 9.
+Tested case for three-phase energy metering

-However, for the IAQ multi-sensors the two different IoT off the shelf devices were tested in QUE's lab premises.
-The first IoT device multi-sensor, presented in Figure 8, could provide metrics, like VOC, $CO_2$ concentration, temperature and humidity.
-The second IAQ sensor, as displayed in Figure 9, monitors the same metrics as the previous one plus extra functionalities, for example PPM 2.5 concentration and more accurate values.
+However, for the IAQ multi-sensors, the two different IoT off-the-shelf devices were tested in QUE's lab premises.
+The first IoT device multi-sensor, presented in Figure 10, could provide metrics, like VOC, $CO_2$ concentration, temperature and humidity.
+The second IAQ sensor, as displayed in Figure 11, monitors the same metrics as the previous one plus extra functionalities, for example, PPM 2.5 concentration and more accurate values.

-Figure 8.
+Figure 10.
 First tested case for Indoor Air Quality multi-sensor